 All staff must be aware of this school policy and intervene accordingly.

 Where possible, all bullying incidents should be dealt with swiftly by the adult closest to it.

 All staff members have the responsibility of reporting immediately any bullying incident or behaviour that they have witnessed or are aware of.

 Teachers will promote the Anti-Bullying policy and be constantly vigilant for any bullying behaviour.
-They must record all incidents in the Screening form (see appendix 1) or Octopus.
-This written report shall be submitted to the relevant Educational Advisor and Principal Advisor who will investigate the incident, take actions and follow up.
+They must record all incidents in the Screening form (see Annex 1).
+This written report shall be submitted to the KiVa Team, to the relevant advisor and to the Assistant Deputy Director who will investigate the incident, take actions and follow up.
 The subject teacher should inform the class teacher and seek his/her support if necessary.

-Teachers are responsible for delivering the agreed preventative Anti-Bullying lessons to the pupils.
+(Class) teachers are responsible for delivering the agreed preventative Anti-Bullying lessons to the pupils.
 Such lessons should be planned and included in the timetable.
 The class teacher will maintain an overview of the situation in each class by staying in contact with the subject teachers.
 If s/he so wishes, they may assist the subject teacher/advisor where necessary in the investigation and resolution of issues.